Home | Terms of Use | Guide | Search

 Question: Do I have to buy licensing credits to use music from Free Soundtrack Music?

 Answer: No. The Example Listing Pages contain many FREE tracks which guest users can download and use without any payment required.
-Guest users can download and use up to 6 FREE tracks from the demonstration pages.
+Guest users can download and use up to 12 FREE tracks from "blue window" section of the search result pages. (as long as your credit the composer and this website as in the following example:

 Question: Is there a time limit on how long I can use the music I have downloaded?

-Answer: No. For registered and anonymous user alike, the right to use music from the royalty free library does not expire.
+Answer: No. The right to use music from the royalty free library does not expire.

 Question: How is "Royalty Free" different from "Copyright Free" or "Public Domain" Music?